timkeefedev/timkeefedev.github.io/_posts/2017-3-31-Linked-Lists.md

 #### Conclusion
 People must implement JavaScript Linked Lists with a nesting structure out of tradition.
-It appears the modified version is typically more efficient, but
-  1. The modified structure is not constant time for some reason?
-  2. Why would the first pass always take significantly more time than subsequent passes with the same array?
+It appears the modified version is typically more efficient, but why would the first pass always take significantly more time than subsequent passes with the same array?

 I still need more understanding about how things work.
 I have created more questions for myself due to:
   1.  the misuse of console.time(),